Lab K201 - Application Routing with Ingress Controllers

 Where,

-• respective backends also appear on the right hand side of the screen, mapping to each of the service.
+• respective backend also appear on the right hand side of the screen, mapping to each of the service.

 You have created the ingress rules based on hostnames e.g. vote.example.com and results.example.com.
 In order for you to be able to access those, there has to be a dns entry pointing to your nodes, which are running traefik.